ybin0423/AWS-study/README.md

 Horizontal; adding more instance as load increases Vertical Scaling; resizing EC2 instance

-**Instance Metadata**
-- data about my instance tha I can use to configure or manage
-- Not authenticated or encrypted

-**Image Anatomy**
-- running copy of docker image
-- made up of multiple layers

-**Container Anatomy**
-- running copy of docker image with one additional read/write layer -> anything happening during running is stored in this layer -Dockerfiles used to build images

 **ECS (Elastic Container Service)**
 - remove admin overhead of managing containers
 - run in 2 modes ; 1.EC2 2.
 Fargate